tanker327/vz-auto-suggestions/README.md

 As 01/18/2016, this file is still used in the Mobile/Table version of the website.
 You can get the file from the link http://scache.vzw.com/search/staticContent/dist/js/autosuggest.js or check the source code of Verizon mobile website (make sure you will use mobile simulator or user agent).
-This file is not used in the desktop version of Verizon website.
+This file is no longer used in the desktop version of Verizon website now.

 I am not trying to disclose the source code I created for verizon.
 The current site search team put this file to public without minified (not sure why), and  everyone can see this file directly from Verizon's website.
 I believe